istio/istio/ON-CALL.md

 53 baseline / 22 current
 ```

-## Instructions for temporarily disabling required tests in github
+## Instructions for temporarily disabling required tests in GitHub

 Note: You need admin permissions in Github to do this.